 Stories about Nature

 Hankering for summer?
-Listen to the “Ode to the Sprinkler,” and learn more about Gary Soto’s poetry as he writes about the ways that sprinklers shaped his view of summer.
+Listen to “Haiku about Summer” and get inspired to write your own.
 Or, if you want to get more scientific listen to this great lesson about climate change, and how it influenced human migration.
 Or, learn about a famous environmentalist and human rights activist Wangari Maathai, who was also the first African woman to win the Nobel Peace Prize.